eerohele/dita-ot-gradle/README.md

 ## Downloading DITA Open Toolkit

 You can use the [Gradle Download Task](https://github.com/michel-kraemer/gradle-download-task) to download DITA-OT and use the downloaded version in your build.
-See the [`download-dita-ot` test scenario](https://github.com/eerohele/dita-ot-gradle/blob/master/test/download-dita-ot/build.gradle) for an example.
+See the [`download` example](https://github.com/eerohele/dita-ot-gradle/blob/master/examples/download/build.gradle) for an example.

 ## Options